On Bott-Chern and Aeppli cohomologies of two-dimensional toroidal groups

 \begin{remark} It is also known what happens to the assertions of Fact \ref{ddbar} and Fact \ref{dexact} on wild toroidal groups. \cite[Theorem $3.3$]{KaTa} states that the $\del\delbar$-lemma does not hold on a wild toroidal group.
 On the other hand, the validity of Fact \ref{dexact} does not depend on whether $X$ is a theta toroidal group or a wild toroidal group. \end{remark}

 These facts will be invaluable when we subsequently compute cohomologies.
-Each subsection will now lay the groundwork for the proof of Theorem \ref{BCcohom} and Theorem \ref{Aeppli}. \begin{subsection}{$2$-dimensional toroidal groups} In this subsection, we discuss the fundamentals of $2$-dimensional toroidal groups.
+Each subsection will now lay the groundwork for the proof of Theorem \ref{BCcohom} and Theorem \ref{Aeppli}. \begin{subsection}{Two-dimensional toroidal groups} In this subsection, we discuss the fundamentals of two-dimensional toroidal groups.